 Female guinea pigs, which are also referred to as cavies, have reproductive organs that can become infected, plagued with cancer, impregnated, cystic and develop other problems if not removed.
 The ovaries, just like in human women, can develop cysts that can cause a number of issues, including pain, in your guinea pig but thankfully these cystic issues can be avoided with a simple surgical procedure.

 What are Ovaries?

 Ovaries are the egg excreting part of the reproductive tract in humans and animals.
 They are located on both ends of the "V" shaped uterus that female guinea pigs have and are also small glands that secrete hormones.
 These glands are very complicated and develop normal, important things including follicles, corpus luteum from the empty follicle, and eggs, but they can also create fluid filled cysts that cause problems for female guinea pigs who have not been spayed.

 What are Cysts?

 A cyst is simply a pocket in the tissue that is filled with some sort of material such as air, pus, or another fluid.
-Ovarian cysts are fluid-filled pockets or bubbles inside your female guinea pig's ovaries that develop when the follicles inside the ovaries don't release eggs they they are supposed to do.
+Ovarian cysts are fluid-filled pockets or bubbles inside your female guinea pig's ovaries that develop when the follicles inside the ovaries don't release the eggs they are supposed to do.
 Humans also get many different kinds of ovarian cysts.

 Why are Cystic Ovaries a Problem in Guinea Pigs?

 How Do You Know if Your Guinea Pig Has Cystic Ovaries?